justinchoi001/liferay-learn-0/commerce/user-guide/catalog/managing-price/price-lists/adding-tiered-pricing/README.md

 ## Additional Information

-Note 1: Tier Price Entries can also be reached by navigating through the Products Menu.
+**Note**: Price Tier Entries can also be reached by directly viewing Product SKUs.

 * [Creating a Price List](../creating-a-price-list/README.md)
 * [Adding Products to a Price List](../adding-products-to-a-price-list/README.md)